MicrosoftDocs/learn/learn-pr/wwl-language/csharp-format-strings/includes/2-string-formatting-basics.md

 - Format currency using a `:C` specifier.
 - Format numbers using a `:N` specifier.
 Control the precision (number of values after the decimal point) using a number after the `:N` like `{myNumber:N3}`.
 - Format percentages using the `:P` format specifier.
-- Formatting currency and numbers depends on the end user's culture, a five character code that includes the user's country and language (per the settings on their computer).
+- Formatting currency and numbers depends on the end user's culture, a five character code that includes the user's country/region and language (per the settings on their computer).